What is PES myClub?

 There are some players you can get by just combining 3 free scouts - Perisic, for instance, is the only player possible if you combine Italian League/LMF/Ball Control.

-Here are the Gold Ball Players you can get with free scouts:
+When PES 2019 first came out, these were the Gold Ball Players you could get with free scouts:

 - De Rossi